 - discussion of interesting reports at JavaDay 2020

 - detailed analysis of working with GraphQL

 - peculiarities of work with CKEditor at the front-end

 - Online Algorithm coding challenge among our engineers

 - intricacies of engineers switching from Java to Node.js stack

 - case analysis of blockchain technology, where it is required and where it is not.

-We have also invited experienced engineers from other companies, who shared their knowledge about error handling at Node.js, testing processes improvements, and more.
+We have also invited experienced engineers from other companies who shared their knowledge about error handling at Node.js, testing process improvements, and more.